BlueBug12/LeetCode-Solution/#0080_RemoveDuplicatesFromSortedArrayIi/README.md

 </div></div>

 ## Solution
-We need two variables; one to record the current number, the other to count the repeat times.
-Use these variables to pass the vector.
-If the repeat times of the number are more than twice, than erase the elementt, and not to move the iterator forward.
+We need only one variables to count the repeat times of the number,then pass the vector.
+If the repeat times of the number are more than twice, erase the elementt, and not to move the iterator forward.

 _**Time complexity: O(n)**_